geosigno/simpleParallax.js/README.md

 Once simpleparallax has been correctly initialized, it adds the ```simple-parallax-initialized``` class on the container.

-simpleParallax now works with video:
+simpleParallax now works with video :

 ```html
 <video>